kyren/flat-hash-table/README.md

 BAD PARTS
 =========

+- **Probably don't use this for anything important or depend on this repo!** It may however be useful for educational purposes for how to implement hash sets / maps in C++, or as a starting point for your own.

-- The included "tests" are are absolute garbage, and there are NO performance tests whatsoever.
+- The included "tests" are are basically non-existent, and there are NO performance tests whatsoever.
 The performance testing I DID do was mostly inside Starbound, where there was a measurable improvement.
-These desperately need real benchmarks!

 - I spent very little effort thinking about extreme corner case behavior like throwing move constructors etc, so there are definitely limitations there.